 As shown in Tab.~\ref{tab:compare_SOTA2}, our proposed DASA also achieves state-of-the-art results when training in Order 2.
 On the small-scale VIPeR~\cite{gray2008viewpoint} dataset with only 632 person images for training, DASA still shows great superiority.
-By comparing the results of Orders 1 and 2, we have the following observations. \textbf{(1)} DASA achieves better results on Market-1501 when using Order 2 compared with Order 1 where Market-1501 is used as the first domain.
-It is owing to the design that the previously learned $BN^{(t-1)}$ and $SA^{(t-1)}$ are used as the initial to train $BN^{(t)}$ and $SA^{(t)}$ effectively, achieving the forward transfer of knowledge from the learned domain to the next. \textbf{(2)} The training order has a great impact on the state-of-the-art competitors.
+By comparing the results of Orders 1 and 2, we have the following observations. \textbf{(1)} The training order has a great impact on the state-of-the-art competitors.
 For example, PTKP~\cite{ge2022lifelong} achieves slightly better results than KRC~\cite{yu2023lifelong} in Order 1, but much worse results in Order 2.
-Another example is that on Market-1501, PTKP shows much better results in Order 1 compared with Order 2 (surpassing about 20\% on mAP and R-1). \textbf{(3)} KRC performs better than PTKP on the small-scale VIPeR.
+Another example is that on Market-1501, PTKP shows much better results in Order 1 compared with Order 2 (surpassing about 20\% on mAP and R-1). \textbf{(2)} KRC performs better than PTKP on the small-scale VIPeR.
 In contrast, affected by the exemplars from VIPeR, PTKP achieves bad incremental accuracies on the following datasets.
-These results show the great sensitivity of advanced LReID methods to the chosen training datasets. \textbf{(4)} The catastrophic forgetting problem is not well addressed by other advanced methods.
+These results show the great sensitivity of advanced LReID methods to the chosen training datasets. \textbf{(3)} The catastrophic forgetting problem is not well addressed by other advanced methods.
 For instance, KRC performs worse on Market-1501 in Order 1 since more new domains participate in the lifelong learning process than those in Order 2.
 In contrast, DASA is robust to different training orders and datasets.